Residential Real Estate

 |Rocky Hill Boro||4||0|

-Only four areas in Somerset County reported no sales in the past month
+Only two areas in Somerset County reported no sales in the past month

 - Far Hills

 - Franklin – 53 sales

 - Montgomery – 16 sales

 These hotspot areas equaled 52% of the sales last month.
 The average new listing coming on the market last month neared $530,810 The average price of a unit going “under contract” neared $444,463 (16% less).

 Note: To get an accurate price point for your property based on its location and price point, contact me.
 Coldwell Banker’s big data technology capabilities will put you at a unique advantage.
 I can show you the latest age and earnings breakdown for your particular area, show you where people are moving into that area from and how I can market to those specific areas and demographics directly.
 The result is in you receiving the maximum selling price with a shorter time on the market.
 Houses priced and marketed accurately sell faster, especially with a real estate industry veteran and local expert, helping you navigate the process.